altmattr/mq-magic/stage_7_undergraduate/working_lunch.md

 Students, mentors, and professionals from the "Ready for Research" workshops meet-up once a year to maintain connections and discuss upcoming opportunities.

-{% include gallery caption="Working Lunch" %}
+{% include gallery %}

-## Summer 2022
+## Summer 2023

-  * Friday 2nd Dec, 12noon
+  * Monday 11th Dec, 12noon
-  * Thai Pothong Restaurant, 294 King St, Newtown
+  * The Pumphouse at Darling Harbour

-To RSVP, contact Natasha Fernandes (natasha.fernandes@mq.edu.au).
+To RSVP, contact Charanya Ramakrishnan (charanya.ramakrishnan@mq.edu.au).